webrcade/webrcade-docs/docs/index.md

 Primary features:

 * Runs entirely within the web browser leveraging JavaScript, WebAssembly, and the HTML5 gamepad and audio interfaces
-* Adaptive user interface supports a wide variety of platforms (Xbox Series X|S, iOS, Android, Windows, macOS)
+* Adaptive user interface supports [wide variety of platforms](./apps/../platforms/index.md) (Xbox Series X|S, iOS, Android, Windows, macOS)
 * Native gamepad support (Bluetooth and USB) for both front-end navigation and when playing games
-* User-defined cloud-based feeds identify the resources (images, etc.) required to populate the front-end as well as the content (binaries, etc.) required to play games
+* [User-defined cloud-based feeds](./feeds/index.md) identify the resources (images, etc.) required to populate the front-end as well as the content (binaries, etc.) required to play games

 Not focused on: